jeremylu43/jeremylu43.github.io/_posts/2025-03-27-nba-lineup-finder.md

 <p>
 <a href="https://jeremylu43.github.io/nba_lineup_scraper/">Previously</a>, I had made a Python script which pulled five man lineup data,
-jereI was studying AWS for the solutions architect certification recently and wanted to implement the skills I had been learning. with filtering for player inclusion, exclusion, and minimum minutes played.
+I was studying AWS for the solutions architect certification recently and wanted to implement the skills I had been learning. with filtering for player inclusion, exclusion, and minimum minutes played.
 However, it's quite clunky to run and inaccessible to people without a myriad of technical skills.
 Since I already had most of the backend code figured out, it seemed like a straightforward and simple project to build out a web version of this script, that could be used by any non-technical user.